-If a College Graduate Director grants a petition for a first extension, they must specify an extension period, which is not to run beyond the following deadlines:
+If the college Graduate Director grants a petition for a first extension, they must specify an extension period, which is not to run beyond the following deadlines:

-April 8, 2022 Fall session (F) courses August 10, 2022 Fall/Winter session (Y) and Winter session (S) courses December 12, 2022 Summer session courses (F or S)
+December 12, 2022 Summer 2022 session courses (F, S and Y) April 06, 2023 Fall session (F) courses August 09, 2023 Fall-Winter session (Y) courses and Winter session (S) courses December 11, 2023 Summer 2023 session courses (F, S and Y)

-As noted in §A7.11.1, a College Graduate Director may grant a continuation of a first extension that is already in place provided that it does not extend the total period of the extension beyond the foregoing deadlines.
+As noted in §A7.11.1, a college Graduate Director may grant a continuation of a first extension that is already in place, provided that it does not extend the total period of the extension beyond the foregoing deadlines.

-Extensions beyond these deadlines will require the approval of both the College Graduate Director and the GCTS.
-Requests for extensions beyond these deadlines must be submitted before the expiry of the previous extension or the last day to submit signed approval requests for the subsequent semester (published at www.tst.edu), whichever is earlier.
+Extensions beyond these deadlines will require the approval of both the college Graduate Director, the Associate Director, Graduate Programs, and in some cases, the TST Petitions Committee.
+Requests for extensions beyond these deadlines must be submitted before the expiry of the previous extension or the last day to submit signed approval requests for the subsequent semester (see Key Academic Dates), whichever is earlier.

-A7.11.4 Course registration with one or more SDFs
+A7.11.4 Course Registration with One or More SDFs